 Samsung has officially spoken out on the Samsung Galaxy Note 4 for the first time, confirming the upcoming phablet will launch during the second half of the year with a “new form factor.”

-With the stylus-hosting handset having become a dominant force in the oversized smartphone space, the Korean manufacturer has confirmed the Samsung Galaxy Note 4 will mark the start of a new design direction for the company.
+With the stylus-hosting handset having become a dominant force in the oversized smartphone space,

 Although not confirming the numerical naming of the handset, Yoon Han-kil, Senior Vice President of Samsung’s Product Strategy Team told Reuters that the next-generation Galaxy Note will boast a “new form factor.”